Rajshah1302/ZkCertify_Raj/README.md

      ```bash
      node app/src/index.js
      ```
-   The backend should now be running on the specified port (default is usually `http://localhost:3001` or whichever is set in your code).
+   The backend should now be running on the specified port (default is usually `http://localhost:3001`).

 2. **Frontend**
    - Open a new terminal window and navigate to the frontend directory: